ryonaldteofilo/LidarCarTracking/README.md

 Localisation Techniques for fleets of Connected Autonomous Vehicles - point cloud object tracking using OpenCV, PCL and ROS

 ## Information
 This project aims to create a robust system to track and identify cars/object.
-It is made to provide positional data of **Connected Autonomous Vehicles/CAVs** (modelled by Raspberry-Pi cars made by SunFounder) to enable traffic flow management using Artificial Intelligence.
+It is made to provide positional data for multiple **Connected Autonomous Vehicles/CAVs** (modelled by Raspberry-Pi cars made by SunFounder) to enable traffic flow management using Artificial Intelligence.

 As shown below, the robot cars are moving around a figure 8 track with one junction to navigate through.
 Using LIDAR data and ultrasonic sensors, the cars are able to navigate through junction without crashing.